HelloWorld-69/Hacktoberfest/Library-Cpp/created.md

 - Such as Linked List (All types), BST, BT, Graph
 - and their different functionalities.
 - a token for Hacktober fest
+  Just add header only on your CPP file and use it!